afeld/git-hello-world/README.md

-Hello World!

-This is Aidan at the Git workshop.
+This is the newly renovated readme file.
+Looks much better now.